ria-ahyoung/medium-trends-daily/template/dynamic.md

 <blockquote>A powerful (and perhaps unexpected) illustration of systems thinking is archery.
 Far from being just “draw the bow and fire,” archery is a…</blockquote>

 <h3>3.
-I Asked This Kubernetes Question in Every Interview — And Here’s the Catch - <a href="https://medium.com/gitconnected/i-asked-this-kubernetes-question-in-every-interview-and-heres-the-catch-6d37cc7cb7a5" target="_blank" rel="noopener noreferrer">link</a></h3>
+Using SSH Every Day?
+Explore Advanced Features to Simplify Your Routine - <a href="https://medium.com/@howtouselinux/using-ssh-every-day-explore-advanced-features-to-simplify-your-routine-94b32e953662" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `howtouselinux`**

-<blockquote>When I interview candidates, I prefer a real-world problem that demonstrates the candidate’s practical expertise with Kubernetes to be…</blockquote>
+<blockquote>Secure Shell (SSH) is a powerful and widely used protocol that enables secure communication over a network.</blockquote>

 <h3>4.
-Dockerizing and Deploying a Spring Boot Application on Kubernetes - <a href="https://medium.com/gitconnected/dockerizing-and-deploying-a-spring-boot-application-on-kubernetes-98db3397c315" target="_blank" rel="noopener noreferrer">link</a></h3>
+Kubernetes on Autopilot: Event-Driven Automation Across Clusters - <a href="https://medium.com/itnext/kubernetes-on-autopilot-event-driven-automation-across-clusters-addeb535d20f" target="_blank" rel="noopener noreferrer">link</a></h3>

-✍️ **posted by `Level Up Coding`**
+✍️ **posted by `ITNEXT`**

-<blockquote>I will show how to transition from developing Spring Boot + Java applications to diving headfirst into the DevOps world</blockquote>
+<blockquote>In today’s dynamic cloud environments, managing Kubernetes resources across multiple clusters can be a complex task.
+Traditional methods…</blockquote>

 <h3>5.
 Diagnosing CI Bottlenecks: From Chonky Tests to Embracing Variability - <a href="https://medium.com/@jason.aricheta/diagnosing-ci-bottlenecks-from-chonky-tests-to-embracing-variability-c76110d1fd95" target="_blank" rel="noopener noreferrer">link</a></h3>